gvwilson/thirdbit/src/fiction/iffy/index.md

 Her last thought before the drugs took her away was, "Captain Kerse?"

-She woke up feeling nauseous.
+She woke feeling nauseous.
 Yawning triggered a dull ache in her side, which was when she remembered that she had been shot.
-She let her eyes open and pressed a hand gingerly against the epicenter of the bruise.
+She pressed a hand gingerly against the epicenter of the bruise.
 *Shot and then patched up,* she thought.
 Whoever had done it had cut open her parka and part of her shirt.

 "She's with us,"
-Kerse's voice said.
+a man said.
+Where had she heard that voice before?

 "Thank you,"
-Doctor Johel's replied.
+Doctor Johel replied.
 "Help her sit up."

 Strong mechanical hands took her weight and supported her back.